School Logo

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-• Our music curriculum is designed to develop the musical skills of performing, composing and listening in a sequence of progressive units of work, allowing all children to progress to the next level of musical excellence.
+• We aim to provide a curriculum that develops the musical skills of performing, composing and listening in a sequence of progressive units of work, allowing all children to progress to the next level of musical excellence

-Music Curriculum
+Classroom Music

 Singing

 "Why do we teach music?
 Not because we expect you to major in music.
 Not because we expect you to play and sing all your life.
 Not so you can relax.
 But so you will be human.
 So you will recognise beauty.
 So you will be sensitive.
 So you will have something to cling to.
 So you will have more love, compassion, more gentleness, more good… in short, more life.
 Of what value will it be to make a prosperous living unless you know how to live?
-That is why we teach music." ― Unknown
+That is why we teach music."
+Unknown

 Top